Geek & Sundry: Critical Role split (2018–2019)

-Further splits and layoffs (2019–20)
+Further splits, layoffs and decline (2019–2023)

+The departure of Critical Role in February 2019 marked "the beginning of a swift decline for the company", as it and Talks Machina had been Geek & Sundry's most popular shows by far.
+A short-lived D&D show Relics and Rarities premiered on Alpha that month; Deborah Ann Woll was the show's DM and the campaign had a celebrity guest each episode.
+It ran for only six episodes.
+The Alpha service was shut down in March – only weeks after Critical Roles departure – with Geek & Sundry content migrating to their YouTube and Twitch channels.
 In April 2019, Wheaton announced that he was suing Geek & Sundry for breach of contract over distribution deals for Titansgrave: The Ashes of Valkana which he was not consulted on.
 Campbell left Geek & Sundry in the same month, and Relics and Rarities was not picked up for a second season.
 Some further tabletop shows did however run during 2019, including Jason Bulmahn's Pathfinder: Knights of Everflame and Woll's Lost Odyssey: The Book of Knowledge.
 The latter was followed by a short series of cast interview videos.

 In late 2019, Paradox Interactive's World of Darkness team took over production of L.A.
 By Night; seasons 1-3 remain archived on the Geek & Sundry YouTube channel while season 4 premiered exclusively on the World of Darkness Twitch channel in 2020.
 In January 2020, Campbell and the cast of Shield of Tomorrow/Callisto 6 launched a new Star Trek show, Clear Skies, on the QueueTimes Twitch channel.
 Campbell stated that Clear Skies is not a sequel and that "Shield of Tomorrow is Geek & Sundry‘s (and rightfully so).
 I had hoped to come back to Shield again, but honestly?
 We wrapped that story up so well, I love that it will exist forever as a completed campaign."
-Twitch subscription numbers for the channel declined rapidly from a 50,000 high in January 2018 to 300 in January 2020.
+Twitch subscription numbers for G&S declined rapidly from a 50,000 high in January 2018 to 300 in January 2020.
 Game the Game ceased broadcast in April, and the Geek & Sundry website stopped updating in June with a final episode of How to Play.

 In July 2020, Legendary laid off 30% of the LDN staff.
 Variety reported that "there was a sense that the operations were a money drain on the company's profitable film and television operations.
 Those cuts were accelerated by the onset of COVID-19, which has resulted in layoffs and furloughs across the entertainment industry".
 The Hollywood Reporter reported that "the digital brands have become less important to the strategic direction of Legendary in recent years as the online content business has shifted away from the networks that grew big during the early heyday of YouTube stardom.
 Legendary Digital is not a moneymaker for the business the way its core film and TV divisions are".
-Twitch Tracker stopped logging subscriptions in October 2020 for the channel, at which point there were 52 remaining.
-Nerdist shows such as Save Point and CelebriD&D continued to simultaneously stream on the G&S channels sporadically.
+Twitch Tracker stopped logging subscriptions in October 2020 for the channel, at which point there were 52 remaining, and Geek & Sundry was left largely inactive.